kysely-org/kysely-knex/README.md

 As of Mar 29, 2024, Knex has 1,625,784 weekly downloads on npm (3rd most popular SQL library).
 It is a very popular query builder for Node.js and TypeScript.

-Since Knex was created before TypeScript blew up, it's type capabilities are nothing to write home about.
-This is where Kysely comes in.
+Knex IS legendary, but since it was created before TypeScript blew up, it's type capabilities are nothing to write home about.
+This why Kysely was created.

 Kysely (pronounced “Key-Seh-Lee”) is a type-safe and autocompletion-friendly TypeScript SQL query builder.
 Inspired by Knex.
 Mainly developed for Node.js but also runs on Deno and in the browser.